Last sign before exit

 Location: A1 (Klaipeda - Vilnius)

 In a way like the Latvian sign, but at least this sign is placed at the start of the exit lane.
-Focals of the exit, no road numbers and a neat little arrow. the LV shows that Riga is in Latvia.
+Exit destinations, no road numbers and a neat little arrow. the LV shows that Riga is in Latvia.
 Something you ought to know when travelling in this area.

 Photo: RipleyLV